nazwaauliap/Orange-Bookshelf-App/README.md

 - Data remains available even after page refresh or browser restart
 - Books are stored as an array of objects with the following structure:

-💡 How to Run
-Download or clone this repository
-Open index.html in your browser
-The app is ready to use

-📁 Project Structure
-orange-bookshelf-app/
-├── index.html
-├── main.js
-├── style.css

-⚠️ Notes
-Built using pure JavaScript (no frameworks or libraries) Does not modify required data-testid attributes Focuses on DOM manipulation, event handling, and Web Storage implementation

 ```js
 {
   id: number,